giampaolo/psutil/docs/api.rst

   at least ``0.1`` seconds between calls.
   When *percpu* is ``True`` returns a list of floats representing the utilization as a percentage for each CPU.
-  First element of the list refers to first CPU, second element to second CPU and so on.
+  The list is ordered by CPU index.
 The order of the list is consistent across calls.
   Internally this function maintains a global map (a dict) where each key is the ID of the calling thread (`threading.get_ident`_).
 This means it can be called from different threads, at different intervals, and still return